Bbb4477/IAP401_EthereumTransactionAnomalyDetection/Prototype/README.md

     options:
-    -h, --help         show this help message and exit --C                Crawl mode: Crawl data for the address --CaP              Crawl and Predict mode: Crawl data and then predict fraud --P [P]            Predict mode: Predict fraud from CSV file (default: out.csv) --address ADDRESS  Ethereum address to crawl or verify
+    -h, --help         show this help message and exit --C                Crawl mode: Crawl data for the address --CO               Offline Calculate mode: Recalculate data row with crawled data in /raw --COaP             Offline Calculate and Predict mode: Recalculate data row and predict with crawled data in /raw --CaP              Crawl and Predict mode: Crawl data and then predict fraud --P [P]            Predict mode: Predict fraud from CSV file (default: out.csv) --address ADDRESS  Ethereum address to crawl or verify